Pronounced: sub-dur-al hee-ma-toe-ma

 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your risk of a subdural hematoma include:
+Factors that increase your chance of a subdural hematoma include:

 After a head injury, a subdural hematoma may cause the following symptoms: